afragen/rollback-auto-update/README.md

 Once installed you will need to change the version number to `0` and comment out the code.
 After doing this you can activate the plugin, but you can leave it disabled.
 Set it to _Enable auto-updates_ in the Plugins page.

 If the test plugin is active and if the Rollback works, your site should not show a WSOD after the auto-update as the previous, commented plugin will still be the active plugin.
 You will still show a plugin update.

+Plugins bulk update alphabetically based on the slug.
+Any plugin supposed to update after the fatal will not receive an auto-update until the fatal is fixed.

+An email will be sent to the site admin upon an auto-update failure.